 The initial capital cost consisted of cost to be incurred after an approved feasibility study had been prepared.
-It included all cost up to the start of production, which is defined as when the first ore feed is introduced.
-The initial capital costs consisted of the scope to construct a heap leach operation of a 100 ktpd ore feed rate, including carbon-in-column processing to produce a doré.
+It included all cost up to the start of production, which is defined as when the first mineralized material feed is introduced.
+The initial capital costs consisted of the scope to construct a heap leach operation of a nominal 100 ktpd leach feed rate, including carbon-in-column processing to produce a doré.

-The scope of the initial capital includes contract mine stripping, leach pad and carbon-incolumn process plant construction, material handling, support facilities, freight, design engineering, vendor representatives and commissioning support.
+The scope of the initial capital includes contract mine stripping, carbon-in-column process plant construction, material handling, support facilities, freight, design engineering, vendor representatives and commissioning support.
 It also includes Owner direct and indirect cost and working capital.